Patresss/AutomationBoot/README.md

-        Could not write standard input to Gradle Test Executor 26. java.io.IOException: The pipe is being closed *Do not use gradlew to build the pojrect*
+        Could not write standard input to Gradle Test Executor 26. java.io.IOException: The pipe is being closed *Do not use gradlew to build the project*

 *  https://github.com/beryx/badass-jlink-plugin/issues/116